 In many ways the film editor is the most misunderstood of all filmmakers.
 Often considered just a film technician, a good editor is, without doubt, much more than that.
 He or she is also a qualified storyteller of the highest order.
 Yes, the film editor assembles all of the footage that the director has shot, but it is his job to put it together in a manner that will keep the audience guessing and craving more.
 It is no wonder that within the film community, a good editor is highly revered, and considered a magician with the power to make or break a film.

 For this reason, there are two aspects to the Film Connection Film Editing School: the storytelling aspect and the technical aspect.
 You will learn both.
 While you apprentice one-on-one under a professional editor in a post production facility learning Final Cut Pro, you will also learn storytelling from our structured course curriculum for Producers and Directors.

 Please review what you will learn by attending our film editing school with one-on-one instruction.
 As a Film Connection student, you will do approximately 2 lessons per week for six months, and learn things like:

-- Savings, hiding, and quitting in Final Cut Pro
+- Saving, hiding, and quitting in Final Cut Pro

 - How to begin and organize program elements